verwilst/laravel5-vuejs2/readme.md

 ### Initial steps

-> docker run --name myproject -it -d -v $(pwd):/app -w /app -p 8000:8000 verwilst/php7-cli php artisan serve --host=0.0.0.0
+> docker run --name myproject -it -d -v $(pwd):/app -w /app verwilst/php7-cli php artisan serve --host=0.0.0.0

-The project is configured to support live reloading.
-The browser opens a websocket to port 35729, so make sure it's accessible.
+The project is configured with Browsersync.
+Gulp watch creates a proxy that points to our myproject container, so we need to link to it.
 This also compiles app.css and app.js under public/{css,js}:

-> docker run --name myproject-gulp -it -d -v $(pwd):/app -p 35729:35729 -w /app verwilst/gulp watch
+> docker run --name myproject-gulp -it -d -v $(pwd):/app --link myproject:web -p 3000:3000 -w /app verwilst/gulp watch

+The proxy listens on port 3000.

 ### Starting an existing app